-“One of the most popular bands in Kansas City History”, says the Kansas City Star/Times.
+“One of the most popular bands in Kansas City History”, said the Kansas City Star/Times.
 Since 1974, Riverrock has been a name music fans could count on for an exciting show of hot pickin’, tight harmonies and spontaneous fun.

 They have shared the stage with dozens of recording stars, the likes of Vince Gill, Trisha Yearwood, Hank Williams, Jr., Alabama, The Oak Ridge Boys, Minnie Pearl, Charlie Daniels, Jerry Lee Lewis, Tanya Tucker and Emmylou Harris.
 Many of these performances were at state and county fairs, concert halls, music festivals, rodeos, college campuses and popular night clubs.